magic-wormhole/magic-wormhole/docs/api.md

 programs on each side must have some way to decide (ahead of time) which is which.

+Each side gets to do one `send_data()` call and one `get_data()` call.
+`get_data` will wait until the other side has done `send_data`, so the application developer must be careful to avoid deadlocks (don't get before you send on both sides in the same protocol).
+When both sides are done, they must call `close()`, to let the library know that the connection is complete and it can deallocate the channel.
+If you forget to call `close()`, the server will not free the channel, and other users will suffer longer invitation codes as a result.
+To encourage `close()`, the library will log an error if a Wormhole object is destroyed before being closed.

 ## Examples

 The synchronous+blocking flow looks like this: